Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: The Causal Entropic Prediction for

-Black holes immediately come to mind in calculations of cosmological entropy.
-The entropy associated with the formation of a black hole horizon is explicitly excluded in the CEP, as is de Sitter horizon entropy.
-This exclusion is important as a single supermassive $(10^7 \Msun)$ black hole can have an entropy of $10^{91}$\cite{Frampton}, exceeding all other non-horizon entropy sources.
-One might object, as noted in \cite{Bousso}, that this entropy cannot be hidden forever, as on very long time scales the black hole will evaporate and return its entropy to the rest of the causal diamond.
+One might object, as noted in \cite{Bousso}, that this black hole entropy cannot be hidden forever, as on very long time scales the black hole will evaporate and return its entropy to the rest of the causal diamond.
 Bousso {\it et al.} \cite{Bousso} argued that a typical late-time causal diamond is empty and thus we may discount this entropy.
-We will revisit this issue below.
+We will examine this issue systematically in this paper.

 It is also important to note that the weighting $w(\rholambda) \propto \Delta S$ includes only entropy increase occurring within the causal diamond.
 Therefore various processes which one might imagine to be strong contributors to entropy increase turn out not to be significant.
-For example, CMB photons represent a large amount of current entropy, but not of entropy increase within the causal diamond surrounding our world line.
+For example, cosmic microwave background (CMB) photons represent a large amount of current entropy, but not of entropy increase within the causal diamond surrounding our world line.
 The causal diamond at recombination enclosed a much smaller amount of matter (and photons) than a Hubble radius today does, so most CMB photons within our horizon must have entered through the bottom cone of the causal diamond; these photons do not contribute to $\Delta S$.
 Other events in the early universe such as nucleosynthesis likewise contribute little to this measure of $\Delta S$ owing to the small size of the causal diamond.
 So Bousso {\it et al.} \cite{Bousso} restricted themselves to processes active during the era of relatively large comoving scale for the causal diamond.
 One of the purposes of this paper is to examine whether the very long times available for entropy production in the future of a $\Lambda$-dominated universe can compensate for the small volume of matter in causal contact with an observer once a de Sitter horizon forms.